ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 Git credential manager will open.
 Authenticate yourself.
 You may add your git token to $HOME/.git-credentials if you wish to auto login when using PowerShell

-Open terminal --> New Terminal.
+Open Terminal --> New Terminal.
 ```cd``` to the folder you choose to clone the repo into.
 Then ```cd .\devcontainer\run\```

 Authenticate to the Google Artifact Registry in the PowerShell Terminal.